515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 Once Jen has repaid that $15,000 balance, she then has the full $30,000 available to her once again without having to apply for another loan.

-What is a Line of Credit Good for?
+What Is a Commercial Line of Credit Good For?

-What is a Commercial line of credit good for?
+What is a line of credit used for?

 Because you can’t pay your rent or payroll with a credit card, combined with the increased difficulty of being approved for a traditional loan from a major bank, if cash runs low, as a small business owner your options are sparse for injecting the business with the cash it needs to keep things running.